6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 Alt Text

-Your image alt text is designed to be read by screen readers, for users who are visually impaired.
-This means it should clearly describe what’s in the image.
+Your image alt text is designed for screen readers and visually impaired users.
+It should clearly describe what’s in the image.

-If your image includes text (like a screenshot from another blog post), then you should type this out into the alt text to make your post fully accessible.
+If your image includes text (like a screenshot from another blog post), you should type this into the alt text to make your post fully accessible.

 It’s a good idea for your alt text to contain keywords like the title text.
-But it’s also really important that it describes the image, as that’s the purpose of alt text.
+But it’s also vital that it describes the image, as that’s the purpose of alt text.

-In HTML code, the alt text looks like this—with the alt text part of the img tag in bold here:
+In HTML code, the alt text looks like this—with the alt text part of the image tag in bold here:

 <img src=”woman-at-computer.jpg” alt=”Woman seated at a laptop computer, starting a blog.” title=”Starting a blog”